List of For All Mankind characters: Danielle Poole

 Danielle Poole, an astronaut and member of "Nixon's Women".
 She was a member of the Apollo 18 and 22 crews, which made her the first African American astronaut of NASA.
 She later commanded Apollo 75, which was part of the joint Apollo–Soyuz mission between NASA and the Soviet space program with the goal to bring NASA astronauts and Soviet cosmonauts together and shake hands, to encourage peace between the two nations during the height of the Cold War.
 While being in space, the mission was cancelled due to the high tensions between the two countries and Apollo 75 was called home, however she chose to ignore the command and contacted Soyuz–2 commander Stepan Petrovich Alexseev.
 They decided to manually proceed with the docking maneuver.
 After successfully docking, Danielle and Stepan met to shake hands, which ultimately helped to defuse the tensions between the two countries.
 In 1992, she was selected as commander of NASA's Mars mission, Sojourner–1.
+In 2003, she came out of retirement to become the new commander of the Happy Valley Mars base following the dismissal of Colonel George Peters after the failed Kronos mission.